History of the Jews in Białystok: Polish People's Republic

 Out of over 40,000 Jews living in Białystok before the Second World War, about 6,000 survived it.
 About a thousand returned to Białystok after the war (including repatriates from the East, for whom Białystok was a stop on their journey), but a significant part left immediately because there was nothing left of their pre-war world.

 The first politically motivated request for recognition of Jewish nationality and permission to travel to Israel "to fight the Arabs" was sent to the relevant authorities on June 8, 1967 from a student of the Witold Szer High School of Engineering.
 A significant part of the Białystok post-migration emigration did not reach Israel.
 They chose Sweden, Denmark or France, as well as Australia and the United States.

-Anti-Semitic action on the wave of March 1968 events was weak in the city, because after the war, there were very few Jews in Białystok, especially in influential positions.
+Antisemitic action on the wave of March 1968 events was weak in the city, because after the war, there were very few Jews in Białystok, especially in influential positions.
 For the most part, Białystok was inhabited by immigrant, mainly rural population who showed less political activity and conservative attitude, and were reluctant to engage in risky ventures.
 A much later event, the invasion of Czechoslovakia was much more experienced in the city, because the specter of war appealed to the inhabitants imagination more clearly than unclear personal competitions.
 There was no clear play inside the PZPR because the local party organization was weak and suffered from a shortage of staff rather than an excess of people with ambitions.
 The PZPR Białystok Voivodeship Committee was the executor of the Central Committee's decision and never showed much activity.

 The Białystok Voivodeship Committee of the PZPR took action on March 2 in connection with student protests in Warsaw.
 Meetings with party activists, teachers, militiamen, meetings of secretaries of basic party organizations, school and plant directors, trade unions, and especially the basic party organization at universities, began to be organized "to learn facts and interpret them."
 The temperature of events in the capital has risen since the March 8 rally, but even then there was no great tension in Bialystok, and KW assessed the political situation in the province as "basically favorable".
 Greater propaganda activity began on March 13.
 On this day, Gazeta Białostocka wrote for the first time about the incidents in Warsaw, and the authorities began organizing mass meetings and protest rallies at workplaces and universities, usually ending with the adoption of a resolution.
 Around 300 such resolutions were adopted in the province, and 255 collective and many individual solidarity letters were sent to Władysław Gomułka.
 In a resolution adopted on March 18 at an extended meeting, the board of the Białystok branch of the Social and Cultural Association of Jews in Poland, among others it stated firmly: "The guarantee of Jewish existence in Poland is only socialism".